SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 Alternately, one can use SLC-CLI commands directly to generate the project and then use `make` to build it.

-Windows users will need to install make in their system.
-Users can use their own or can follow the following steps to get make.
+Windows users will need to install `make` in their system.
+You can use your own or follow these steps to get `make`.
 1. Install the MSYS terminal which provides a Unix-like environment on windows.
-2. Open the MSYS terminal and install make using following command pacman -S make
+2. Open the MSYS terminal and install `make` using the command `pacman -S make`.
-3. Run command `where make`, copy the path and add it to the PATH environment variable.
+3. Run command `where make`, copy the path, and add it to the PATH environment variable.
-4. After this restart your command line terminal and run slc/sl_build.py or run make directly.
-May need to reboot the system.
+4. Restart your command line terminal and run `slc/sl_build.py` or run make directly.
+You might need to reboot.

-Note: In rare cases the build may fail due to missing files in the `zap-generated/` directory.
+Note: In rare cases, the build may fail due to missing files in the `zap-generated/` directory.
 The workaround is to delete the `.zap` folder in the home directory.
 ## Modifying an Application Project

 The resulting user project can be modified like any other SLC project: software components can be added or removed by modifying the project's .slcp file, configuration can be applied by modifying the files in the `config` directory, the application logic can be managed through the files in the `src` directory.
 Various SLC-CLI commands can be used to examine, validate, or re-generate the project after a modification, see [**Software Project Generation and Configuration with SLC-CLI**](https://www.silabs.com/documents/public/user-guides/ug520-software-project-generation-configuration-with-slc-cli.pdf) for more information.